Behavioral Interview Questions: 2026 Guide With STAR Answers

 - Always end with a result and, where appropriate, what you'd do differently next time.
 That signals self-awareness, which is what interviewers actually score.

-The 6 questions you'll get asked
+What are the 6 behavioral questions you'll actually get asked in 2026?

 These are the six themes that show up in nearly every loop in 2026.
 Have a story ready for each.